Maximum entropy states of collisionless positron-electron plasma in a dipole magnetic field: Spatial density and electrostatic potential in magnetized positron-electron plasma

 where $e$ is the positron charge, $-e$ the electron charge, $n_p$ the positron number density, and $n_e$ the electron number density.
 Denoting with $f_p$ the probability distribution function of positrons, with $f_e$ the probability distribution function of electrons, with $N_p$ the total number of positrons , and with $N_e$ the total number of electrons, the number densities $n_p$ and $n_e$ can be evaluated as

 In this notation $d^3p$ denotes the volume element in momentum space.

 Let $\Omega\subset\mathbb{R}^3$ denote the spatial volume occupied by the positron-electron plasma, $\Pi=\mathbb{R}^3\cp\Omega$ the phase space of the system, and $d\Pi=d^3pd^3x$ the phase space measure.
 Notice that the phase space measure $d\Pi$ is invariant due to Liouville's theorem arising from the underlying Hamiltonian structure, and therefore serves as the natural measure with respect to which the ergodic hypothesis of statistical mechanics is enforced.
 Furthermore, it should be emphasized that the measure $d\Pi$ remains invariant for any reduced subsystem of charged particle dynamics, such as guiding center dynamics.
 Next, we consider a guiding center plasma such that the first adiabatic invariant $\mu$ is a constant of motion of (isolated) charged particle dynamics.
-For the first adiabatic invariant to be preserved, the time scale $T_f$ of fluctuations in particle energy caused by electromagnetic turbulence must be longer than the time scale of cyclotron motion $T_c$, i.e.
+Here, the magnetic moment $\mu$ \cite{Haz,Cary,North} is defined as